lucideus-repo/cybergym/web/Readme.md

 # Web Challenges

-There are a total of 3 Web based challenges that covers some Stegnography , Cryptography and Server side bugs mixed up .
+Totally there are 3 Web based challenges that covers some Stegnography , Cryptography and Server side bugs mixed up .

   The challenges are created using HTML,PHP.